vdor/obsidian-check-ru-spelling-plugin/README.md

 # Obsidian Git
-This is a sample plugin for [Obsidian](https://obsidian.md/).
+This is a simple plugin for [Obsidian](https://obsidian.md/).
 This plugin checks Russian spelling

 ## How to use
 - install plugin